Undergraduate Catalog

 Kyle M. Lascurettes.
 Associate professor of international affairs.
 International relations theory, international order and global governance, international security, American foreign policy.
 PhD 2012, MA 2006 University of Virginia.
 BA 2004 St. Lawrence University.

 Diana J. Leonard.
-Associate professor of psychology, chair of the Department of Psychology.
+Associate professor of psychology and department chair.
 Identity, social judgments, and categorization.
 PhD 2012 University of California at Santa Barbara.
 BA 2004 Northwestern University.

 Heidi Liere.
 Assistant professor of biology.
-Insect community ecology, urban ecology and agroecology.
+Insect Community Ecology, Urban Ecology and Agroecology.
 PhD 2011 University of Michigan-Ann Arbor.
 BS 2001 Universidad del Valle de Guatemala.

 Todd Lochner.
-Dr. Robert B. Pamplin Jr. Associate Professor of Government.
+Dr. Robert B. Pamplin Jr. Professor of Government.
 American constitutional law, American political systems.
 PhD 2001, MA 1994 University of California at Berkeley.
 JD 1993 University of Virginia School of Law.
 BA 1990 Harvard College.

 Nikolaus M. Loening.
 Professor of chemistry.
-Physical chemistry, biophysical chemistry.
+Physical Chemistry, Biophysical Chemistry.
 PhD 2001, MPhil 1998 University of Cambridge.
 BS 1997 Harvey Mudd College.

 Jens Mache.
 Professor of computer science.
 Parallel and distributed systems, computer networks, cybersecurity.
 PhD 1999 University of Oregon.
 MS 1994 Southern Oregon University.
 Vordiplom 1992 Universitaet Karlsruhe.

 Kaley Mason.
 Associate professor of music.
-Music of South Asia, Francophone popular music, creative economies, social movements.
+Music of South Asia, Francophone Popular Music, Creative Economies, Social Movements.
 PhD 2006 University of Alberta.
 BMus 1999 Queen's University at Kingston.

 Aine Seitz McCarthy.
-Assistant professor of economics.
+Associate professor of economics.
 Applied microeconomics, development economics, labor and demography, economics of education.
 PhD 2016 University of Minnesota.
 BA 2006 Colby College.

 Suhaila Meera.
 Assistant professor of theatre.
-Global-majority theatre history and theory, dramaturgy, performance studies, critical refugee studies, childhood, affect, representation.
+Global-Majority Theatre History and Theory, Dramaturgy, Performance Studies, Critical Refugee Studies, Childhood, Affect, Representation.
 2023 Stanford University.
 2013 BA Cornell University.

 Margaret Rowan Metz.
 Associate professor of biology.
-Plant community ecology, tropical ecology, disease ecology.
+Plant Community Ecology, Tropical Ecology, Disease Ecology.
 PhD 2007 University of California at Davis.
 AB 1998 Princeton University.

 Anna Miromanova.
 Assistant professor of economics.
 International trade, applied microeconomics, applied econometrics, development economics.
 PhD 2020, MS 2016 University of Oregon.
 MA 2015 Western Michigan University.
 SD 2012 Irkutsk State University, Irkutsk, Russia.

 Erik L. Nilsen.
-Associate professor of psychology, chair of the Department of Psychology (Spring).
+Associate professor of psychology.
 Cognition, methodology, human-computer interaction.
 PhD 1991, MA 1986 University of Michigan.
 BA 1984 Graceland College.

 Ben Olsen.
 Assistant professor of physics.
 Experimental Physics, Atomic, Molecular & Optical Physics, Quantum Matter and Dynamics with Ultracold Atoms.
 PhD 2011 Princeton University.
 BS 2006 California Institute of Technology.